Logit Distance Bounds Representational Similarity: The Logit Distance and Connection to Representational Similarity

 \begin{theorem} For two models $(\vf, \vg), (\vf', \vg') \in \Theta$, we have

 If there exists $0 <\tau < 1/3$ such that both $(\vf,\vg)$ and $(\vf', \vg')$ are $\tau$-lower bounded (\cref{assu:tau-lower-bound}), then

 \end{theorem}

 In contrast to the general setting discussed above---where arbitrarily small $d_{\mathrm{KL}}$ may still correspond to highly dissimilar representations---\cref{theorem:bound_kl} shows that, under the additional $\tau$-boundedness assumption, the KL divergence \emph{does} bound the logit distance.
 As we show below, this in turn implies that $d_{\mathrm{KL}}$ also bounds representation dissimilarity.
 However, the upper bound in \eqref{eq:lower-bound-logits-KL_both_tau_bounded} is only quantitatively meaningful when $d_{\mathrm{KL}}= O(\tau)$, since the bound scales as $\tau^{-1}$ up to logarithmic factors.
 As $\tau \leq 1/k$ in a $k$-class setting and is typically much smaller in practice, this condition can be restrictive.
 We remark that a similar but weaker bound holds when only one of the models (e.g., a constrained student) is $\tau$-bounded (see \cref{le:upperKL2}).
-Moreover, the dependence on $\tau$ is tight up to logarithmic terms.
+Moreover, the dependence on $\tau$ is tight up to logarithmic terms and cannot be improved when the KL-divergence is replaced by the Jensen-Shannon divergence (see \cref{rem:tight_KL_tau}).